Julusian/node-logitech-mx-creative-console/packages/node/README.md

 `$ npm install --save @julusian/jpeg-turbo@^2.0.0` (Optional)

-It is recommended to install `@julusian/jpeg-turbo` to greatly improve performance for writing images to the StreamDeck XL or the Original-v2.
-Without doing so `jpeg-js` will be used instead, but image transfers will be noticably more cpu intensive and slower. `jpeg-turbo` has prebuilt binaries, but is not installed by default to ensure installation is easy for users who do not need the performance for the XL or the Original-v2.
+It is recommended to install `@julusian/jpeg-turbo` to greatly improve performance for writing images to the LCD.
+Without doing so `jpeg-js` will be used instead, but image transfers will be noticably more cpu intensive and slower. `jpeg-turbo` has prebuilt binaries, but is not installed by default to ensure installation is easy for users who do not need the performance.

 ### Native dependencies